RGPhD/e15/independent-study/README.md

     <https://elearningindustry.com/responsive-elearning-design-higher-engagement-learning-experience-7-examples>
 + Williams, O. (2018).
 The Slow Death of Internet Explorer and the Future of Progressive  Enhancement.
 Retrieved from <https://alistapart.com/article/the-slow-death-of-internet-explorer-and-future-of-progressive-enhancement>
++ Insert more References as needed ...

+### Learning to code is much like learning to play a sport!
+__*"To really get good, it takes an understanding of the fundamentals, lots and lots of hands-on practice, and the ability to learn from others"*__ Harvard Digital Media Professor [Larry Bouthillier](https://www.extension.harvard.edu/faculty-directory/laurence-p-bouthillier).